Can you use XTPL printing method to repair broken conductive paths (so-called Open Defects)?

 In addition, this problem is aggravated by the constant pursuit of miniaturization of electronic devices.
 This applies, for example, to integrated circuits – as they become smaller and smaller, it is increasingly complex to edit and repair metallic paths.
 Currently, the only developed method of editing structures with a width of less than 1 um is Focused Ion Beam (FIB).
 However, this method is not suitable for editing metallic paths with a length above 100 um, characterized by low electrical resistance.
 Moreover, it damages active electronic systems in integrated circuits (electrostatic discharge defects) and has other shortcomings which make it difficult or even impossible to repair integrated circuit.

-In addition to FIB, other standard technologies for removing production defects include LVCD (Laser Chemical Vapour Deposition) and DLD (Direct Laser Deposition).
+In addition to FIB, other standard technologies for removing production defects include LVCD (Laser Chemical Vapour Dispensing) and DLD (Direct Laser Dispensing).
 All of these methods have their serious drawbacks: LVCD and FIB are extremely complex, LVCD and DLD provide only a limited possibility to obtain paths below 10 um while LCVD uses toxic and hazardous gases.
 Furthermore, all these three methods require a long repair time.

 XTPL unique technology eliminates all disadvantages of the existing methods, and responds to the needs of the electronics industry in this regard as it allows broken conductive lines to be repaired already at the production stage, without complicated, slow and costly processes.
 Combined with optical detection systems already used in the market, our technology is a comprehensive solution to be implemented on production lines for e.g. solar cells, LCD and OLED displays, PCBs, MCM modules and integrated circuits.